yaretzyc/backend-capstoneproj/README.md

 # Backend Capstone Project for Book Club application

 <p>I enjoy reading 📖 and discussing with others book related topics.
 With the pandemic I though maybe this application can be for other introverts as well who also enjoy reading with a cup of coffee ☕ and posting book quotes and reviews.
-This repo contains the backend Java Springboot backend API that communicates with the <a href="https://github.com/yaretzyc/frontend-capstoneproject">Frontend Angular application</a>.</p>
+This repo contains the backend Java Springboot backend API that communicates with the <a href="https://github.com/yaretzyc/frontend-capstoneproject" target="_blank">Frontend Angular application</a>.</p>

 #### CONTENTS